Back-to-School Guidance Fact Sheet for Parents

 Children two years and older are required to wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA.
 Transparent face coverings allow for more visual cues and should be considered for younger students, students who are deaf and hard of hearing, and their teachers.

-- Eating or drinking when spaced 6 feet apart;
+- Eating or drinking when spaced at least 6 feet apart; or

 Will My Child Have to Wear a Mask During School Sports?